AleksHuc/CPNS-Labs/docs/en/lab9/lab9.md

     scp aleks@10.0.0.1:/home/aleks/vpn_simple/key.key /home/aleks/vpn_simple/key.key

 On the first virtual computer, we create a configuration file for the OpenVPN server, which will work via the UDP protocol and create a tunnel on the 3rd layer of the network, i.e. `tun` mode.
-In the configuration file, set the protocol through which the VPN will work `proto udp`, the layer on which the tunnel will be executed `dev tun`, the VPN IP address of the server and the client `ifconfig 10.35.1.1 10.35.1.2` and the encryption key `secret key.key`.
+In the configuration file, set the protocol through which the VPN will work `proto udp`, the layer on which the tunnel will be executed `dev tun`, the VPN IP address of the server and the client `ifconfig 10.35.1.1 10.35.1.2` and the encryption key `secret key.key` and cipher type  `cipher AES-256-CBC`.

     nano server_tun.conf

-    proto udp
+    proto udp4
 	dev tun
 	ifconfig 10.35.1.1 10.35.1.2
 	secret key.key
-    providers legacy default
+	cipher AES-256-CBC

 On another virtual computer, we create a configuration file for the OpenVPN client, which will work via the UDP protocol and a tunnel on the 3rd layer of the network, i.e. in `tun` mode.
-In the configuration file, set the outside IP address of the OpenVPN server `remote 10.0.0.1`, the protocol through which it will access the VPN `proto udp`, the layer on which the tunnel will be executed `dev tun`, the VPN IP address of the client and server `ifconfig 10.35.1.2 10.35.1.1` and the encryption key `secret key.key`.
+In the configuration file, set the outside IP address of the OpenVPN server `remote 10.0.0.1`, the protocol through which it will access the VPN `proto udp`, the layer on which the tunnel will be executed `dev tun`, the VPN IP address of the client and server `ifconfig 10.35.1.2 10.35.1.1` and the encryption key `secret key.key` and cipher type  `cipher AES-256-CBC`.

     nano client_tun.conf

 	remote 10.0.0.1
-    proto udp
+	proto udp4
 	dev tun
 	ifconfig 10.35.1.2 10.35.1.1
 	secret key.key
-    providers legacy default
+	cipher AES-256-CBC

 First, we start the OpenVPN server on the first virtual computer.